-Prior to implementation of any academic enrichment program, the Insurance and Loss Prevention Guide must be consulted to ensure compliance with sanctioned activities.
+Prior to implementation of any academic enrichment program, the Insurance and LossPrevention Guide must be consulted to ensure compliance with sanctioned activities.
 For insurance purposes, an enrichment program is intermittent in nature and does not continue on a daily basis over the duration of the school year.
 For any questions regarding general liability insurance, contact the California State PTA insurance broker whose number can be obtained from the Insurance and Loss Prevention Guide.

 If a unit, council or district PTA chooses to sponsor activities that the insurance underwriter has not listed, the unit, council or district PTA must contact the California State PTA insurance broker and may have to purchase the necessary additional participant liability insurance for that activity, and the entire association (California State PTA and its unit, council and district PTAs) must be named as an additional insured.
-Please contact the California State PTA insurance and Loss Prevention Guide.)
+Please contact the California State PTA insurance broker for requirements for additional insurance.
+(Refer to the Insurance and Loss Prevention Guide.)